Clearwater Drowning Accident Lawyer

 Drowning is one of the leading causes of unintentional death in the United States.
 Most drowning and near-drowning accidents are completely preventable, leaving accident victims and their families legally able to file personal injury and wrongful death lawsuits against the liable party or parties.

-If you had a near-drowning experience or you lost a loved one in a preventable drowning accident, contact a Clearwater personal injury lawyer at Roman & Gaynor.
+If you had a near-drowning experience or you lost a loved one in a preventable drowning accident, contact a Clearwater injury lawyer at Roman & Gaynor.
 We will fight for the recovery and justice you deserve.

 Drowning as a Premises Liability Claim